This website is the property of Wise Living Homes Ltd.

 14) STORAGE AND RETENTION OF PERSONAL INFORMATION

 - Personal information (and sensitive personal information) will not be retained for any longer than The length of time over which data should be retained will depend upon the circumstances, including the reasons why the personal information was obtained.
-Staff follow SDL’s Record Management Policy which sets out the relevant retention period, or the criteria that should be used to determine the retention period.
+Staff follow WISE GROUP’s Record Management Policy which sets out the relevant retention period, or the criteria that should be used to determine the retention period.

 - Personal information (and sensitive personal information) that is no longer required will be deleted permanently from our information systems and any hard copies will be destroyed securely.